\

 Above is a unique micaceous effigy jar with sgrafitto work, by Rose Naranjo (1917-2004).
 From Santa Clara, she was married in and lived at Taos pueblo for 26 years - which is why she used micaceous clay.
 She was the matriarch of one of the most innovative family of potters, now in their 4th generation.
 19.5 inches tall. $1800.

-Vicky (Tenorio) Calabaza brought these in.
+Vicky (Tortalita) Calabaza brought these in.
 Her beautiful cardinal plate is 10.5 inches across and $400.
 The small bird dish is 7 inches across and 1 inch deep. $200.
 The olla shape vessel is just over 6 inches across and 4.75 inches tall. $325.

 An incised redware bowl from Ohkay Owingeh (formerly San Juan) Pueblo by Tomasita Montoya.
 (1899-1978) She was was one of the original 7 San Juan potters who revived the art form in the 1930's, a style based upon an earlier San Juan pottery ware called Potsuwi‘i Incised Ware (1450-1500).
 7.5 by 6 inches.
 NOTE: the second image is closer to the actual color. $450.
 Two views of a cloud bowl by Ed and Dena Yepa.
 (Jemez nd Kewa) 6 by 2 3/8 inches. $130.
 (TUCSON)